telerik/xaml-docs/controls/radmap/features/visualization-layer/introduction.md

 * Implemented asynchronous map shape readers for ESRI shape files, KML files and WKT/WKB formats (SQL Geospatial).

 * The visualization layer is not geographically limited i.e. it covers the whole map surface.
-It speeds up initial items loading and adding of the items dynamically.Especially with collections with large number of items.
+It speeds up initial items loading and adding of the items dynamically.
+Especially with collections with large number of items.

 * Integrated support for the items clustering.

 * Integrated support for the items virtualization.
-You need not to use Dynamic Layer or Virtualization Layer to load and display items when they are needed.
+You do not need to use Dynamic Layer or Virtualization Layer to load and display items when they are needed.
 The Visualization Layer supports this functionality “out of the box”.

 * Items virtualization can be used in conjunction with items clustering without any additional efforts.